 The Finance (No. 2) Bill, 2019, has proposed an increase in the above threshold limit to include domestic companies having turnover or gross receipts not exceeding INR 4000 million in the Financial Year 2017-18 (Assessment Year 2018-19) thereby levying the lower corporate rate of 25% on such companies.
-Hence, in such case the rate of the such that th c) Capital gains i.
-Period of holding
+Hence, in such case the rate of tax on interest income should be 29.12% (considering surcharge at the rate of 12% and Health and Education cess at the rate of 4%).